WILDLIFE PROJECTS

 theryansat4689@gmail.com

-Pronghorn Antelope guzzler located in the Trinity Range/Pershing County
+Pronghorn Antelope Guzzler located in the Desert Range

-Desert Bighorn Sheep guzzler located in the Sand Springs Range/Churchill County
+Desert Bighorn Sheep Guzzler located in the Clan Alpine Mountains

-Note: This is the 2nd Annual NBU Kids Guzzler build.
+Note: This is the 3rd Annual NBU Youth/Family Guzzler build.
 Come learn about NDOW guzzlers and Nevada wildlife.
 Everyone is welcome!

-California Bighorn Sheep guzzler located near High Rock Canyon/Washoe County-Humboldt County
+California Bighorn Sheep Guzzler located near High Rock Canyon

 See our calendar for upcoming volunteer opportunities